SonOfUri/BuildOn-Dashboard/README.md

 - **Basename Support**: Enables deployment flexibility, allowing the app to be hosted on subdomains or specific paths.
 - **P2P Loan Interaction**: Borrowers can browse loan offers, and lenders can customize loan terms directly within the interface.
 - **Collateral Management**: Easily manage token deposits, loan health, and automated liquidation.

-## Smart Wallet Integration

-The Lendbit frontend integrates **smart wallet** technology to enhance the user experience by automating gas fees and managing on-chain transactions efficiently.
-Once a user connects their wallet (such as MetaMask or WalletConnect), the smart wallet functionality kicks in, ensuring smooth interaction with the Lendbit contracts.

-## Basename Configuration

-Lendbit's frontend uses **basename** to manage routing paths during deployment.
-This ensures that the platform can be deployed under different base paths (e.g., `/lendbit/` on a custom domain).
-Configuration of basename is managed within the Next.js routing setup.

 ## Running the Project Locally